A Complete Guide to Sacred Valley: Peru’s Hidden Gem

 To create textiles by hand, weavers in the Sacred Valley use natural dyes sourced from local plants and insects.
 For example, a parasite that grows on cacti forms a white coating, and when crushed, it produces a vibrant red dye.
 This natural colorant is not only used for dyeing textiles but is also traditionally used by local women as a natural alternative to makeup.

-In Chinchero, we also visited the ruins and the terraces that families once used for farming and agricultural purposes.
+In Chinchero, we also visited the archeological ruins and the terraces that families once used for farming and agricultural purposes.
 Because of its rich and fertile soil, the land in Chinchero is perfect for growing potatoes, quinoa and beans.

 Maras Salt Mines: Visit the Ancient Salt Mines